freeranger/evologger/plugins/influxdb/README.md

 1. Add your influx database to grafana: http://docs.grafana.org/datasources/influxdb/
 2. Create or edit a dashboard
 3. Add a graph per zone and:
-    1. Select your Influx database as the "panel data source"
+    1. Select your InfluxDB as the "panel data source"
     2. Add the Actual temperature, e.g.:
     3. From: default zone_temp.actual
     4. Where: zone = Kitchen
     5. Select: field(value)
     6. Group By: tag(zone)
     7. Format as: Timeseries.
-    8. Repeat for the expected temperature selecting zone_temp.target instead of zone_temp.actual
+    8. Repeat for the expected temperature selecting, zone_temp.target instead of zone_temp.actual

-Repeat 3. above for each zone you want on the graph.
+## Changelog
+### 2.0.0 (2022-12-28)
+- Upgraded to Python 3.9
+- Additional logging and bug fixes
+### 1.0.0 (2017)
+Initial release